Semi-Uniform Feller Stochastic Kernels: Introduction

 \section{Introduction}

 This paper studies continuity properties of stochastic kernels, also called transition probabilities, from a Borel subset of a Polish space to a product of two Borel subsets of Polish spaces.
 The main property we introduce is semi-uniform Feller continuity, which is a weaker property than continuity in total variation, sometimes called uniform Feller continuity.
-We also introduce another continuity condition of stochastic kernels, called WTV-continuity, which is weaker than than semi-uniform Feller continuity.
 This paper provides several equivalent definitions of semi-uniform Feller continuity.
-It also describes the preservation property of WTV-continuity under integration.
+It also describes the preservation property of semi-uniform Fellerness under integration.

 Our main motivation for studying stochastic kernels from a measurable space $\S_3$ to a measurable space $\S_1\times \S_2,$ where $\S_1,$ $\S_2,$ and $\S_3$ are Borel subsets of Polish spaces, is the use of such kernels in mathematical models of decision making with incomplete information.
 For a Markov decision process with incomplete information, $\S_1$ is an unobservable (or hidden) state space, $\S_2$ is the set of observations, and $\S_3$ can be either a product of these two spaces and the space of decisions or a subset of the product of these three spaces.
 Such problems can be reduced to problems with completely observable states by replacing the state space $\S_1$ with the space $\P(\S_1)$ of probability measures on $\S_1,$ and the new states are called either posterior probabilities or belief states.
-This reduction was introduced in \cite{Ao,As,Dy,Shi}, and it holds under general weak continuity assumptions \cite{Rh,Yu}.
+This reduction was introduced in \cite{Ao,As,Dy,Shi64,Shi}, and it holds under general { measurability} assumptions \cite{Rh,Yu}.

-However this reduction does not say much about continuity properties of the transition probability for a new model with the state space $\P(\S_1).$ Weak continuity of this transition probability is essentially necessary for the existence of optimal policies, validity of optimality equations, and convergence of value iterations for models with incomplete information~\cite[Theorem 3.1]{FKZ}.
-For models with finite state, observation, and action sets, the required weak continuity of the transition probability in the new model takes place~\cite{SS}.
+However this reduction does not say much about continuity properties of the transition probability for a new model with the { belief} state space $\P(\S_1).$ Weak continuity of this transition probability is essentially necessary for the existence of optimal policies, validity of optimality equations, and convergence of value iterations for models with incomplete information~\cite[Theorem 3.1]{FKZ}.
+For models with finite state, observation, and action sets, the required weak continuity of the transition probability in the model { with belief states} takes place~\cite{SS}.